hassio-addons/addon-tailscale/tailscale/DOCS.md

    dns://100.100.100.100`.

    **Note:** _This command replaces the existing DNS server list in Home Assistant and restarts the internal DNS server.
-To specify an emtpy DNS list (i.e. to remove `dns://100.100.100.100` from the list), you must use `ha dns reset` and `ha dns restart` commands both._
+To specify an empty DNS list (i.e. to remove `dns://100.100.100.100` from the list), you must use `ha dns reset` and `ha dns restart` commands both._